DVeldhurthi/Cineshelf/README.md

 ## Disclaimer

 Cineshelf is a personal media browsing project.
 Users are responsible for following the laws and terms that apply to their region and to any media sources they use.

+## License

+This project currently does not include an open-source license.
+The code is shared for personal viewing and use only.
+Do not redistribute, modify, or reupload without permission.